A comprehensive guide to brand strategy

 1. Life Vision

 As an entrepreneur, branding starts with yourself.
-You’ve probably heard me say this many times but business growth and personal growth go hand-in-hand.
+You’ve probably heard us say this many times but business growth and personal growth go hand-in-hand.

 Most business owners skip over the personal development process that’s an integral input into their brand strategy.
 But you need to see yourself in your business — particularly if you are running a one-person or small business.

 Going through the process of finding yourself and having a clear vision for your life (and life’s work) is key.
-In fact, I bake a life coaching program into my business coaching services to ensure that my clients don’t overlook this critical step.
+In fact, we bake a life coaching program into our business coaching services to ensure that our clients don’t overlook this critical step.

 2. Brand Strategy